 Physician Assistant Studies – Health Science

 Get a complete, real-world understanding of what it means to be a physician assistant at Saint Joseph’s University.
-Our pre-professional physician assistant program combines foundational coursework with patient contact and shadowing to prepare you for graduate studies and a rewarding career.
+Our pre-professional physician assistant program gives you a foundation that prepares you for graduate studies and a rewarding career.

 Choose from an accelerated, three-year track or a traditional, four-year undergraduate track to earn a health science degree.
 If you meet all progression requirements, you’ll be granted an interview for admission to our graduate physician assistant program, known for its renowned faculty and innovative anatomy instruction.